3.5 Acknowledging Indigenous Connections To Land

 Acknowledgments also remind us that we are obligated to fulfill our agreements with Indigenous people; in much of Atlantic Canada, located in Mi’kma’qi, these covenants are laid out in the Treaties of Peace and Friendship.
 These treaties established peaceful relationships between the English and the Mi’kmaq and preserve Mi’kmaw rights.
 All of us now living in Mi’kma’qi benefit from and are bound to uphold these treaties.
 This video (thirteen minutes) helps us understand what we mean when we say, “We are all Treaty people.”

 The relationship between the Mi’kmaq and this land has existed for 13,000 years and will continue into the future.
-Land includes “the realms of the human world, the sky dwellers, the water beings, forest creatures and all other forms of life,” and it is sacred (Assembly of First Nations, n.d., para.1).
+This land includes “the realms of the human world, the sky dwellers, the water beings, forest creatures and all other forms of life,” and it is sacred (Assembly of First Nations, n.d., para.1).
 Land Acknowledgments recognize the significant relationship between Indigenous people and land.

 In addition, Acknowledgments remind us of historical and contemporary colonial violence toward Indigenous people.
 They challenge the myth that settlers found an empty land waiting to be occupied, and they voice genocidal colonial policies to eradicate Indigenous peoples (Huntington, 2021; Wark, 2021).
 Acknowledgments are a starting place to a change in our relationships with both the Land and its Indigenous Peoples.
 They help redefine how people place themselves in relation to the land, and they act as an introduction for non-Indigenous people to the land’s accurate colonial history and the importance of Indigenous self-governance of their territories (Huntington, 2021).